Marguerite Porete: Trial and death

 During her imprisonment and trial, Porete refused to speak to any inquisitor.
 In 1310, a commission of twenty-one theologians investigated a series of fifteen propositions drawn from the book (only three of which are securely identifiable today) and judged them to be heretical.
-(Note: Medieval manuals on discretio spirituum, the clerical judgement of mystical visions, called for the clergy to serve in an advisory role but cautioned them about their ultimate inability to make a definitive judgement on such matters (see late medieval manuals such as Gerson's "De probatione spirituum" and "De distinctione verarum visionum a falsis").
-Such manuals tell the clergy to provide learned guidance, not ultimate judgement and warn them that they might make a mistake and end up opposing the Divine Will.)
+(Note: Medieval manuals on discretio spirituum, the clerical judgement of mystical visions, called for the clergy to serve in an advisory role but cautioned them about their ultimate inability to make a definitive judgement on such matters.
+See late medieval manuals such as Jean Gerson's De probatione spirituum and De distinctione verarum visionum a falsis, available in the Boland 1959 and McGuire 1998 translations.
+Such manuals tell the clergy to provide learned guidance, not ultimate judgement and warn them that they might make a mistake and end up opposing the Divine will.)
 Among those who condemned the book was the ecclesiastical textual scholar Nicholas of Lyra.

 Guiard, under tremendous pressure, eventually confessed and was found guilty.
 Porete, on the other hand, refused to recant her ideas, withdraw her book, or cooperate with the authorities, and take the oath that the Inquisitor required to proceed with the trial.
 Guiard was imprisoned because he had confessed, but Porete's refusal to confess led the tribunal to pronounce her guilty and sentence her to be burnt at the stake as a relapsed heretic.
 Three bishops passed final judgment upon her.
 Porete was burnt alive on 1 June 1310 in Paris at the Place de Grève.

 The Inquisitor spoke of her as a pseudo-mulier "fake woman" and described the Mirror as "filled with errors and heresies".
 A record of the trial was appended to the chronicle begun by Guillaume de Nangis.
 Despite the negative view taken towards Marguerite by Nangis, the chronicle reports that the crowd was moved to tears by the calmness with which she faced her death.